Adi-iitd/AI-Art/README.md

 ### Experiments

-> What happens if we zero out the coefficients of the Content and TV loss, and take activations from a single layer to compute the Style cost?
+> What happens if we zero out the coefficients of the Content and TV loss, and consider only a single layer to compute the Style cost?

 <p align = "justify"> As many of you might have guessed, the optimization algorithm will now only minimize the Style cost.
-So, for a given <b> Style image </b>, we will see the different kinds of brush-strokes that the model will try to enforce in the final generated image (G).
-Remember, we started with a single layer's activations in the Style cost, so, running the experiments for different layers would give different kinds of brush-strokes.
+So, for a given <b> Style image </b>, we will see the different kinds of brush-strokes (depending on the layer used) that the model will try to enforce in the final generated image (G).
+Remember, we started with a single layer in the Style cost, so, running the experiments for different layers would give different kinds of brush-strokes.
 Suppose the style image is famous <b> The great wall of Kanagawa </b> shown below: </p>

 <img src = https://user-images.githubusercontent.com/41862477/49683530-af97ff00-faec-11e8-9d30-e3bc15e9fa88.jpg width = 1000>